oldrev/jsonrpc/README.md

 }
 ```

-### Step 2: Call your JSON-RPC using dynamic proxy approach:
+### Step 2: Call your JSON-RPC using a dynamic proxy approach:

 ```csharp
 var settings = new Settings(); //Use default settings